It turns out that

 Any nobody could stand anywhere in the vicinity and say that it

-perhaps might be tomorrow, perhaps the next day, perhaps the
+perhaps tomorrow, perhaps the next day, this luck we have with

 At a transitional housing facility.
 At MY transitional